Page medically reviewed by Alison Hardy (Dip. in counselling, PG CBT), Senior Lead Cognitive Behavioural Therapist at Priory Hospital Chelmsford

 Muscle relaxation helps you to relax muscles that are tense as a result of your anxiety.

 During a muscle relaxation exercise, you tense and relax certain muscle groups one at a time.
-As you do so, you should notice a difference in how that part of the body feels.
+As you do so, you should notice a difference in how that part of your body feels.
 The tension and stress should dissipate, leaving the area feeling loose and relaxed.

-Here is how to quickly relieve anxiety-induced muscle tension:
+Here's how to quickly relieve anxiety-induced muscle tension:

-- Find a quiet place and sit comfortably.
-Start by gaining control of your breathing, focusing on the air coming in and out of your body.
+• Find a quiet place and sit comfortably.
+Start by gaining control of your breathing, focusing on the air coming in and out of your body

-- Repeat the process in various parts of your body, working muscle groups like your hands, legs, shoulders and neck.
-You could work your way up your body, relieving tension as you go.
+• Repeat the process in various parts of your body, working muscle groups like your hands, legs, shoulders and neck.
+You could work your way up your body, relieving tension as you go

 3. Visualisation exercises